Wednesday, 21 Jan 2026

 Before you drop back down to Balmacara, branch off the track to see where anti-aircraft guns defended the skies during World War II.

-A number of longer informal trails also start from Balmacara – these are not waymarked but look out for fingerposts as you explore.
-Follow routes to the little lochside village of Kirton or head over the peninsula towards Plockton, looking out for tranquil Loch Achaidh na h-Inich and the remains of the iron age Sean Creag fort on the hill above.
-Look carefully at what looks like a pile of stones in the loch below – this small island is actually what’s left of a 3rd century crannog, a fortified dwelling built on stilts.
+Some longer informal trails also start from Balmacara.
+These are not waymarked but look out for fingerposts as you explore.
+Follow routes to the little lochside village of Kirton.
+Or head over the peninsula towards Plockton.
+While on routelook out for Loch Achaidh na h-Inich and the remains of the iron age Sean Creag fort on the hill above.
+Look carefully at what could be just a pile of stones in the loch below.
+Butthis small island is what’s left of a 3rd century crannog, a fortified dwelling built on stilts.

 These trails make great full day walks or bike trips.
 Always make sure you’re well prepared and take an OS map with you.